How Ontario Juries Address Questions of Contributory Negligence

-One of the more complex issues that often need to be addressed following a Toronto car accident is determining fault when two or more parties are involved.
+One of the more complex issues that may need to be addressed following an Ontario car accident is determining fault when two or more parties are involved.
 Take a simple, two-vehicle collision in which each driver insists the other caused the accident.
 What happens if a judge or jury decides both sides were liable to some degree?

 Under the Ontario Negligence Act, the court is expected to determine “if fault or negligence is found on the part of the plaintiff that contributed to the damage.”
 Any damage award is then apportioned accordingly.
 So, taking our simple two-car accident example, if the jury decides the plaintiff was 20% at-fault, the defendant would only be liable for 80% of the plaintiff’s total damages.
 (In cases in which it is impossible to determine relative fault, the Negligence Act declares each side is equally responsible.)